Brighstoneus: History of discovery

 The holotype specimen, MIWG 6344, was discovered along with the holotype of Neovenator during the summer of 1978, when a storm made part of the Grange Chine collapse.
 Rocks containing fossils fell to the beach of Brighstone Bay on the southwestern coast of the Isle of Wight.
-The rocks were part of plant debris bed L9 within the variegated clays and marls of the Wessex Formation dating from the Barremian stage of the Early Cretaceous, about 125 million years ago.
+The rocks were part of the plant debris bed L9 within the variegated clays and marls of the Wessex Formation dating from the Barremian stage of the Early Cretaceous, about 125 million years ago.
 They were first collected by the Henwood family and shortly afterwards by geology student David Richards.
-Richards sent the remains to the Museum of Isle of Wight Geology and the British Museum of Natural History.
+Richards sent the remains to the Museum of Isle of Wight Geology and the Natural History Museum, London.
 In the latter institution paleontologist Alan Jack Charig determined that the bones belonged to two kinds of animal: Iguanodon and what would later become Neovenator.
-The "Iguanodon", later referred to Mantellisaurus, at first generated the most interest and in the early 1980s a team was sent by the BMNH to secure more of its bones.
+The "Iguanodon", later referred to Mantellisaurus, at first generated the most interest and in the early 1980s a team was sent by the NHM to secure more of its bones.
 Amateur paleontologists Keith and Jenny Simmonds assisted in collecting remains.

 Brighstoneus was found to be distinct from Mantellisaurus by 2019 when being studied by the retired physician Jeremy Lockwood cataloguing all iguanodontian fossils from Wight for his PhD study at the University of Portsmouth.
-The new taxon was named and described as the type species Brighstoneus simmondsi by Jeremy A.F.
-Lockwood, David Michael Martill and Susannah Maidment in 2021.
-The generic name refers to Brighstone, mentioning it was the residence of the nineteenth-century palaeontologist William Fox.
+The new taxon was named and described as the type species Brighstoneus simmondsi by Jeremy Lockwood, David Martill and Susannah Maidment in 2021.
+The generic name refers to Brighstone village, as it was the residence of nineteenth-century palaeontologist Rev. William Fox.
 The specific name honours Keith Simmonds as discoverer.

 The holotype was discovered from strata of the Wessex Formation dating from the early Barremian, at least 125 million years old.
-Mantelisaurus is about four million years younger.
+Mantellisaurus is about four million years younger.
 The holotype consists of a partial skeleton with skull and lower jaws.
 It contains the right premaxilla, both maxillae, both jugal bones, the left palpebral, the predentary, both dentaries, eight back vertebrae, the sacrum, six tail vertebrae, fourteen ribs, both ilia, a possible prepubic process of the pubic bone, the right ischium and the right thighbone.
 The bones were not articulated but found intermingled with the Neovenator bones over a surface of six by five metres.
 They had been damaged by beetle larvae prior to fossilisation.
 Due to the confused discovery process, two vertebrae are in private possession and were not described in 2021.